 - In conclusion, we have calculated weighted average with percentages for each students.

-2. Utilize SUMPRODUCT Function to Calculate Weighted Average with Percentages
+2. Combining Excel SUM and SUMPRODUCT Functions to Calculate Weighted Average with Percentages

 If you want you can also use the SUMPRODUCT function to determine the weighted average too.